 A Step by Step Guide to Wreath Making

-Visit our Garden Room at our Cotswolds farm to pick up a variety of bases for your wreaths or alternatively a wide variety of ready-made numbers.
+Visit the Daylesford Organic Garden at our Cotswolds farm to pick up bases for your wreaths or alternatively a wide variety of ready-made wreaths.

-Top Tip: If you would like your wreath to be completely compostable and biodegradable, try using natural string or flax instead of tying wire to bind your wreath and posies together.
+Top tip: to make your wreath to be completely compostable and biodegradable, try using natural string or flax instead of tying wire to bind your wreath and posies together.